redhat-ai-dev/ai-lab-template/skeleton/techdoc/docs/index.md

 # **Usage**

-To access the application that was deployed from your use of the template, you can follow along with the instructions below:
+To access the ${{ values.name }} application that was deployed using the Software Template, you can follow along with the instructions below:

 !!! tip